Managing Dashboards within a Project (CX)

 You can also click the name of the project in the breadcrumb bar to navigate back to the Dashboards tab of the project.

-From this tab, you can select from your list of dashboards.
+From this tab, you will see a list of dashboards in the project, sorted by when they were last modified.
 Click anywhere on a dashboard to go inside and start adding and editing widgets.

 Renaming Dashboards in a Project